Joanne DuganSeclusion Meditations

 As painter Gerhard Richter said, "Where there is art, there is hope."
 We are all in this together.

 Just as the small scale of these pieces meant a more accessible way of working for the artist, Joanne Dugan wishes to present these works in a more accessible fashion to her collectors.
-We are delighted to have the opportunity to offer the works from the Seclusion Meditations series to you for a special price of £ 1,000 print only for a period of 30 days.
-From the August 19, the works will be absorbed into the gallery collection at their normal previously established values £ 2000 per piece.
+We are delighted to have the opportunity to offer the works from the Seclusion Meditations series to you for a special price of £ 1,000 print only for a limited time only.
+From the October 31 2020, the works will be absorbed into the gallery collection at their normal previously established values £ 2000 per piece.